ga-wdi-boston/rails-api-bdd/README.md

 if you're feeling up for it, try it!
 Backfilling tests may be a more attainable goal for your project.

-Behavior Driven Development is top-down testing. g.
+Behavior Driven Development is top-down testing.
 It can be done either before or after writing code, so BDD can be done as part of TDD, or as backfilling.
 BDD is about writing a feature (a fancy curl request written in Ruby) and having that initiate an error (a routing error), then writing a unit that shows the